Alaska’s National Parks

 How to get here:

 Lake Clark National Park is accessibly by floatplane.
 The park website offers a list of authorized air service providers from various points in AK (Anchorage, Homer, Kenai, etc.).
 Ideally you’d want to fly in to Port Alsworth, which is where the visitor center is located.
 There’s no getting around it – getting to these remote parks is expensive.
-Since we opted for a day trip that included both Lake Clark and Katmai leaving from Homer, our landing here was on the more remote Hickerson Lake.
+We opted for a day trip that included both Lake Clark and Katmai departing from Homer.
+Landing inside Lake Clark is (like most things in Alaska) weather dependent.
+We ended up on Hickerson Lake, which is a bit more remote.
 We had about 30 minutes on the ground before heading off to Katmai.

 Where to stay: